 “(The) main reason for their backwardness is that they are protected from new entrants and foreign competition.
 In order to boost growth of the Korean economy, liberalization of the service sectors is inevitable.”
+Business with China

 The KIIEP’s Kim suggested a smarter approach to the exporting at which Korea has excelled, especially in relation to China, the country’s biggest trade partner.
 As a rising market of over 1 billion people, China offers a huge potential for exporters to offer finished products instead of solely the more commonly exported components.

 “Most of Korea’s exports to China are involved in processing parts,” said Kim.
 “Those parts are reprocessed in the Chinese market and exported to advanced economies.